-Concrete pools are made with a shotcrete base (also known as gunite) – a mixture of cement and sand that’s sprayed using a high-powered hose onto a steel bar frame that you can contour to whatever shape you want for your pool.
-After the shotcrete is set, a cement plaster is poured over top that gives your pool that nice decorative finish.
+Concrete pools are made with a shotcrete base (also known as gunite) – a mixture of cement and sand sprayed with a high-powered hose onto a steel bar frame that can contour to whatever shape you want for your pool.
+After the shotcrete is set, a cement plaster is poured over the top, giving your pool a nice decorative finish.
 The budget for a concrete pool is usually upwards of $50,000.

 Advantages of Concrete Pools

 Concrete pools can be created in almost any shape and size.
-The world is your oyster when it comes to the planning part of building your pool.
+The world is your oyster in the planning part of building your swimming pool.

-Concrete pools themselves can last up to 20 years, although they may require refinishing or resurfacing prior to this.
+Concrete pools themselves can last up to 20 years, although they may require refinishing or resurfacing before this.

 Disadvantages of Concrete Pools

-Fiberglass pools are made from a finished fiberglass shell that is set into an appropriately-shaped hole in the ground.
+Fiberglass pools are made from a finished fiberglass shell set into an appropriately-shaped hole in the ground.
 They are manufactured off-site and trucked to the residence.
-In order to prevent the fiberglass from bowing in either direction, the hole is back-filled with sand while the water is being pumped into the pool.
+To prevent the fiberglass from bowing in either direction, the hole is backfilled with sand while the water is pumped into the pool.
 The cost of a fiberglass pool is usually $35,000 or more.

 Advantages of Fiberglass Pools

-Fiberglass is a naturally smooth surface, so it is a great option if you want a smooth feel and aesthetic vs. the more natural feel of a concrete pool.
+Fiberglass is a naturally smooth surface, so it is an excellent option if you want a smooth feel and aesthetic vs. the more natural feel of a concrete pool.

 You will spend less money and time maintaining the chemical level of your fiberglass pool.
-Fiberglass pools are non-reactive and typically require fewer chemicals than the other types of pools.
+Fiberglass pools are non-reactive and typically require fewer chemicals than other pools.